“It’s dangerous to go alone! Take this.”

 The ISC promotes the well-being of international students at Curtin University—helping them achieve a quality education while enjoying a meaningful and diverse social life.
 The ISC promotes multiculturalism on campus through exciting and culturally diverse events throughout the year.

-Whether you identify as a member of the LGBTQIA+ community, are unsure if you fit into the LGBTQIA+ community or simply think the LGBTQIA+ community is awesome and you would love to be an ally to them,head on over to the Queer Department!
+Whether you identify as a member of the LGBTQIA+ community, are unsure if you fit into the LGBTQIA+ community or simply think the LGBTQIA+ community is awesome and you would love to be an ally, head on over to the Queer Department!

-We do ask though that everyone understands that the Queer Department is a safe space and as such we foster a respectful and mindful attitude towards everyone—regardless of how they identify.
+We ask that everyone understands that the Queer Department is a safe space and as such we foster a respectful and mindful attitude towards everyone—regardless of how they identify.

 (Also, take a shot every time you read “LGBTQIA+” in this post.)